Freekeh in Australia: What It Is, Benefits, How to Cook (Cracked vs Whole) + Easy Ideas

 - Breakfast Freekeh Bowl: Serve with almond milk, cinnamon, and berries.

-- Freekeh Soup: Add whole freekeh to hearty chicken or vegetable soups for extra fiber.
+- Freekeh Soup: Add whole freekeh to hearty chicken or vegetable soups for extra fibre.

 - Buddha Bowls: Pair cracked freekeh with avocado, kale, and roasted pumpkin.